someone-aka-sum1/Movie-Subtitles/README.md

 ![Movie Subtitles Logo](src/assets/img/movie-subtitles-48.png)

-Add your own subtitles on almost any video/movie streaming platform you can think of, such as Amazon Prime, Netflix (with some restrictions), Youtube, Twitch and many more!
+Add your own subtitles on almost any video/movie streaming platform you can think of, such as Amazon Prime, Netflix (with some restrictions), Disney+ (with some restrictions), Youtube, Twitch and many more!

 ![previous sentence](src/assets/screenshots/33-seconds-silence.png)